Skip to content

 But ETIS is not defined by GitHub.

-The repository is used as an engineering memory system.
+The repository functions as an engineering memory system.

 Students preserve evidence such as: